microsoft/fhir-server/docs/ConvertDataOperation.md

 # Convert Data operation

 FHIR server implements $convert-data, a custom operation to enable data conversion from legacy formats to FHIR format.
 Currently it supports HL7v2 to FHIR conversion.
-It uses the Liquid templating engine and default conversion templates from the [FHIR Converter](https://github.com/microsoft/FHIR-Converter/tree/dotliquid) OSS project.
+It uses the Liquid templating engine and default conversion templates from the [FHIR Converter](https://github.com/microsoft/FHIR-Converter/) project.

 ## How to use $convert-data